pmutua/greenz/_posts/2018-05-27-serialization-in-django-rest-framework.md

 ---
 layout: post
+title:  "code snippet test"
+date:   2017-12-21
-title: Writable nested serializer with existing objects using Django Rest Framework 3.2.2”
+desc: Writable nested serializer with existing objects using Django Rest Framework 3.2.2

-description: >
+keywords: "Django Rest Frame Work ,Jekyll,gh-pages,website,blog,easy"
+categories: [Django Rest Framework]
+tags: [REST,Django]
+icon: icon-html

+---

 This tutorial will cover creating a simple pastebin code highlighting Web API.
 Along the way it will introduce the various components that make up REST framework, and give you a comprehensive understanding of how everything fits together.

 The tutorial is fairly in-depth, so you should probably get a cookie and a cup of your favorite brew before getting started.
 If you just want a quick overview, you should head over to the [quickstart](http://www.django-rest-framework.org/tutorial/quickstart/) documentation instead.

-tags: [tutorial]
-author: author1

----

 Note: The code for this tutorial is available in the [tomchristie/rest-framework-tutorial](https://github.com/encode/rest-framework-tutorial) repository on GitHub.
 The completed implementation is also online as a sandbox version for testing, [available here](https://restframework.herokuapp.com/).